cognition/docker-git-volume/README.md

 # Docker Volumes for Repos -- git/hg

-Discrition:
+Discription:
-  for usage as a method to add git repos into docker volumes
+  this container/tool is intended as a method to add git/hg repos into docker volumes so they can be added or used by different containers

 ```